kerrydwong/MCP2210-Library/README.md

 This is an open source C/C++ library for Microchip's USB-to-SPI protocol converter chip <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/22288A.pdf">MCP2210</a>.
 It works under Linux.
 This library is released under <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License, Version 2.0</a>

 The library uses <a href="https://github.com/signal11/hidapi">signal11's hidapi</a>.
-You can find the library documentations in the doc directory.
+You can find the library documentations in the doc directory, or you can view online <a href="http://www.kerrywong.com/mcp2210-library-reference/">here</a>.
+Some code examples are listed below:

 <ul>
 <li>